serverless/blog/posts/2017-08-31-serverless-v1.21.0.md

 ### Update AWS profiles through Serverless CLI

-Back in an earlier version of Serverless we've added support to setup provider credentials with the help of the Serverless CLI.
+Back in an earlier version of Serverless, we added support to set up provider credentials with the help of the Serverless CLI.

-This streamlines the onboarding experience since you can do the account configuration with Serverless rather than having to install and use the providers CLI tool to configure the account credentials you want to use when working with the Serverless Framework.
+This streamlines the onboarding experience and lets you do the account configuration with Serverless rather than having to install and use the providers CLI tool.

 For example setting up AWS credentials is as easy as: